Blessed Virgin of Ta' Pinu: Origins

 The first record of the Shrine of Our Lady of Ta' Pinu is a mention in the archives of the Curia in Gozo, when the Bishop Domenico Cubelles paid a visit to the chapel, where it is noted that the chapel had just been rebuilt and that the property belonged to the noble family of "The Gentile".
 During a pastoral visit to the Maltese Islands in 1575, apostolic visitor Msgr.
 Pietro Dusina, found the chapel in poor repair and ordered it demolished.
 According to tradition, when the workman struck the first blow with a pick he broke his arm.
 This was taken as an omen that this chapel should be preserved.

 In 1611, Pinu Gauci, procurator of the church donated funds to have it and restored.
 The altarpiece of the Assumption of Our Lady was done in 1619 by Amadeo Perugino.
-In 1858 the church property changed hands and consequently its name, from "Of the Gentile" to "Ta` Pinu", that is "Of Philip".
+In 1858 the church property changed hands and consequently its name, from "Of the Gentile" to "Ta` Pinu", that is "Of Joseph".
+Pinu is the Maltese diminutive of Guzeppi or Little Guzeppi, Guzeppinu.

 The Shrine was dedicated as a minor basilica on 10 August 1932.